RebelToolbox/RebelDocumentation/development/cpp/custom_modules_in_cpp.rst

         # Static compilation
         module_env.add_source_files(env.modules_sources, sources)

-Now by default ``scons`` command will build our module as part of Godot's binary and as a shared library when passing ``summator_shared=yes``.
+Now by default ``scons`` command will build our module as part of Rebel Engine's binary and as a shared library when passing ``summator_shared=yes``.

 Finally, you can even speed up the build further by explicitly specifying your